eMetaboHUB/FragHub/README.md

 ## INSTALLATION

 To install all dependencies, double click on "Install.bat".<br>
-NB: Make sure that python is in the path variables.<br>
+NB: Make sure that python is in the path variables and that you run Python >= 3.9<br>

 ## USE